 I am a Professor of Education at Lone Star College - Montgomery.
 I teach courses that prepare future educators for education degrees and teaching certifications.
-I am also currently a Lieutenant Colonel in the Texas State Guard at the rank of Colonel.
+I also recently retired from the Texas State Guard at the rank of Colonel.

 Why did you decide to run for a school board position?